Meet the Team

 Democracy for America staff and interns put their talents and skills to work each and every day to make the Democratic Party more progressive and move our country forward.

-As the chair of Democracy for America, Jim Dean is committed to carrying on the legacy of his brother, Governor Howard Dean.
-As DFA's key spokesperson and fundraiser, Jim keeps DFA in the national spotlight.
+As DFA's chair, key spokesperson, and fundraiser, Jim keeps DFA in the national spotlight.
 Jim brings DFA's mission to all 50 states.
 He meets with candidates, organizers, party leaders and activists, inspiring everyone to get involved and take back our country.
 Jim has been involved with DFA since our founding in 2004.

 Charles joined Democracy for America in 2006 as Political Director, where he led campaigns for the public option and against telecom immunity for spying on Americans as well as endorsements of controversial primary candidates against Sen. Joe Lieberman, Sen. Blanche Lincoln, and Rep. Al Wynn.
 He also directed DFA's successful campaigns to stop the Republican War on Working Families in Wisconsin and Ohio.
 In January of 2012, Charles became the Executive Director of Progressive Congress, the foundation for the Congressional Progressive Caucus.
 Charles rejoined DFA as Executive Director in August of 2013 and leads the strategic direction of the DFA team.